-What’s The Difference Between Solid And Engineered Timber Floor?
+What’s The Difference Between Solid Timber Flooring And Engineered Timber Flooring?

 If you’re looking to educate yourself about timber floors the first question you need to ask is – what’s the difference between solid and engineered timber flooring?

 When choosing a timber floor, people are quick to make a decision based on the type of wood, colour, width, length and price, but overlook whether they would be better with solid or engineered timber flooring.

 This initial decision will affect the lifespan of your floor, it’s durability, the time it will take to install, how many times you can sand and polish, design and stylistic features of the boards, not to mention sustainability and emission levels.

 What Is Solid Timber Flooring?

 A solid timber floor is a traditional style hardwood floor which is a solid piece of wood all the way through.
 This style is more common in older houses all around Australia.

 Solid timber floor typically comes as a raw product (appose to pre-finished) meaning after the boards are laid the installer will also need to sand and polish the whole area.
 Solid timber flooring looks amazing, ages well and can be re-sanded and polished numerous times which makes it a great long-term option.

 Sounds great right?
 Well here’s the thing most consumers don’t realise…